dart-lang/language/working/augmentation-libraries/feature-specification.md

     a variable with an initializer.

 *   A final variable is augmented with a setter.
-(Instead, the augmentation library can declare a *non-augmenting* setter that goes alongside the implicit getter defined by the final variable.)
+(Instead, the augmentation can declare a *non-augmenting* setter that goes alongside the implicit getter defined by the final variable.)

 *   A non-final variable is augmented with a final variable.
 We don't want to leave the original setter in a weird state.